TomiwaPro/Child_Mortality_Trend/README.md

     AND code <> '0'
 ```
 ## Testing
+- Here are the data quality tests conducted:
 #### Data Quality Test
 After creating the SQL view, the data will be tested to check if they are in the right datatype.
 1. The columns should be 14.(Verified)